alextownson/soft-sound/README.md

 [![Screenshot of The Audio Programmer YouTube playlist Browser Noise](assets/readme/tutorial.png)](https://www.youtube.com/watch?v=mmluIbsmvoY&list=PLLgJJsrdwhPywJe2TmMzYNKHdIZ3PASbr&ab_channel=TheAudioProgrammer)

 By using P5.js Instance Mode, I was able to create multiple sketches.
-In v1.0 of Soft Sound, that included the drum sequencer, an oscillator touch pad and a noise generator.
-Both of these were created using the [P5.sound reference](https://p5js.org/reference/#/libraries/p5.sound).
+In v1.0 of Soft Sound, that included the drum sequencer, an oscillator touch pad, and a noise generator.
+The oscillator and noise were created using the [P5.sound reference](https://p5js.org/reference/#/libraries/p5.sound).

 ![GIF of Soft Sound browser synth and drum sequencer being used.](assets/readme/soft-sound-v1-demo.gif)

-In t
+In v2.0 of Soft Sound, I have gotten rid of the oscillator touch pad and noise generator.
+I added a keyboard with touch/key input and sliders for ADSR, a low pass filter, reverb, delay, volume and tempo.

 ## Advertisement

-After I completed this version of Soft Sound, I decided to make a short motion design project to advertise the website.
+After releasing v1.0 of Soft Sound, I decided to make a short motion design project to advertise the website.

 1. First I came up with the logo: